 Introduction and Recap

-If you've been following the episodes in Series 13, and at the end of Series 12, you'll see we're in a very tense time in the story, with high drama and the stakes are high on all fronts.
+If you have been following the episodes in Series 13, and the end of Series 12, you will see we are in a very tense time in the story, with high drama and the stakes are high on all fronts.
 We are in that period of time which is the last week of Jesus' life which has been the subject of Series 11, Series 12, and now Series 13, and will take us right the way through to the end of our studies in Series 14.
-If you followed the events, you'll see that there has been an accelerating conflict between Jesus and the religious authorities, which has now come to a direct confrontation, where the religious authorities have taken a decisive step and arrested Jesus.
+If you followed the events, you will see that there has been an accelerating conflict between Jesus and the religious authorities, which has now come to a direct confrontation, where the religious authorities have taken a decisive step and arrested Jesus.
 Let's remind ourselves of how we got to this point.
 Jesus came into Jerusalem on Sunday at the beginning of this particular week, in a very excited moment of crowds cheering him and waving him on, singing songs and chanting phrases from the Old Testament claiming Jesus as the Messiah.
 That was the starting point.
-The religious authorities were very angry and upset about that - very concerned - because they considered him a false messiah and they wanted to arrest him and execute him.
+The religious authorities were very angry, concerned and upset about that because they considered him a false messiah and they wanted to arrest him and execute him.
 Jesus made it even harder for them on the Monday because he went straight into the Temple compound and turned the tables over of the moneychangers, and those exchanging animals and birds for the sacrificial system.
 That was an act of major confrontation.
 Then, on the Tuesday, there was a tense stand-off between Jesus and the authorities in the Temple compound as they came with different groups to question him and try and trip him up, which was unsuccessful and Jesus held his ground.
 As he left, he spent time with his disciples on the Mount of Olives telling them about the future, particularly predicting the judgement that God would bring on the nation of Israel because its leaders were rejecting the Messiah.
 He also talked about the Second Coming and the longer term future.

 The events that we are describing here were triggered by something that happened on the Wednesday.
 Jesus was in Bethany, a nearby village a few kilometres outside the city, where he appeared to be staying.
 Whilst the meal was being eaten there and shared together with Jesus' disciples and local hosts, Judas Iscariot made the decision to go to the authorities and offer to help them find Jesus and arrest him.
 It was an act of betrayal.
 On Wednesday, he is there talking to the religious leaders.
 They want to find a time to arrest Jesus which is very private and discreet so that they don't have to face the crowds, who would be very hostile to this.
 Judas said that he thought he could find a way of doing that.
 On Thursday, the main event of the day was the Last Supper and we spent the second half of Series 12 looking at all the detailed events and things that happened in the Last Supper.
 This included a lot of teaching from Jesus, the institution of the Lord's Supper and the washing of the disciples' feet by Jesus.
 It was a very intense experience - a Passover meal which Jesus knew would be his last meal with his disciples.
 During the meal, Judas Iscariot made his final critical decision; he decided that this was the moment that he was going to betray Jesus.
 He left the meal and went straight to the religious rulers and told them where he thought Jesus would be later that evening.